Safeguarding During Weekends/School Holidays

 Contact details are available from the school office.

-If you have a safeguarding concern, then this should be brought to the attention of Miss Johnson or Mrs Jacob in the first instance.
+If you have a safeguarding concern, then this should be brought to the attention of Mrs Brown-Ejimofor or Mrs Craig in the first instance.

-In order to ensure that best practice is maintained, our policies are reviewed at least regularly to incorporate the latest statutory guidance emerge.
+In order to ensure that best practice is maintained, our policies are reviewed regularly to incorporate the latest statutory guidance.

-If you would like more information on safeguarding, please contact Mrs Goodwin, who will be happy to discuss matters further with you.
+If you would like more information on safeguarding, please contact Mrs Brown-Ejimofor who will be happy to discuss matters further with you.

-If you have any concerns outside of school hours, or feel it more appropriate o make a referral to Social Services directly, please contact the Local Authority 'MASH' team - 01895 556644 or out of hours 01895 250111
+If you have any concerns outside of school hours, or feel it more appropriate o make a referral to Social Services directly, please contact the Local Authority 'MASH' team 01895 556644 or out of hours 01895 250111

 E-Safety is a key aspect of our duty to keep children safe - both inside and outside of school.
 Take a look at our e-safety policy within our 'Policies' section for further detail, but for parents and carers there is a wealth of online information which can be accessed in order to help to keep children safe online.

-Should school have concerns around safeguarding and e-safety, staff have dedicated safeguarding referral forms which are shared with the Designated Safeguarding Leads - who may contact parents and carers, or Hillingdon MASH Team in light of information shared.
+Should school have any concerns around safeguarding and e-safety, staff have dedicated safeguarding referral forms which are shared with the Designated Safeguarding Leads - who may contact parents and carers, or Hillingdon (MASH) Team in light of information shared.